European History - From Prehistory To 19TH Century

 75 to 100 million people worldwide.
 It is thought that almost half of the total

-European population vanished due to Black Death.
-The Great Famine and Black Death
+European population vanished due to the Black Death.
+The Great Famine and Black Death reduced the influence of the Church among people as it failed to stop these disasters.
+These negative sentiments paved the way for the Renaissance.

 In 1453 AD,

-the Ottomans conquered Constantinople and cause the fall of Byzantine Empire.
+the Ottomans conquered Constantinople and brought the fall of the Byzantine Empire.

-The event is usually associated with the end of Middle Ages.
+The event is usually associated with the end of the Middle Ages.

 Early Modern